mathieucaroff/lidy/README.md

 The difference between `any` and `anyData` is in how they process the yaml structure that they match. `any` simply ignores the data and produces a result whose data is `null` (`nil` or `null` or `None`), while `anyData` processes the yaml structure it matches into a tree of `Result` elements.

+#### `never`

+- The `never` predefined rule never matches anything.
+It is used to produce an error when a rule is applied to a value that should never be encountered.

 ### Container checkers

 #### Map checkers